WackyChomp/aesthetic-gains/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+One aspect of open source that makes it appealing is how anyone can put forward contributions towards the project.
+It fosters a learning environment, allows for collaboration, and provides inspiration!

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Any ideas and suggestions that would help improve: fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement". <br><br>Steps below:
-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)